mgarciaortiz/gitIntro/README.md

   Once installed, open a new command prompt/terminal/shell and check `git --help` works as expected.

-### 2. Creating and editing your own repo

-- Log in to GitHub and create a new public repo called `gitIntro`.
-Select the options to include a README file and choose an MIT licence (see [A guide to licences](https://help.github.com/en/articles/licensing-a-repository) for more on differences between licences).

-- Still via the GitHub pages, edit your newly created README file (look for the pencil icon) to provide a welcoming message. _Remember, everything you edit/add here is public_.

-### 3. Making a fork from someone else's repo
+### 2. Making a fork from someone else's repo

 _This activity works best if you are completing it with someone else in order to see how to work together on a shared project.
 But if this is not practical, you can use this repo as the one you will fork._

-- Open a new web page and open up one of your colleague's newly created repos (or this one).
-It should have the form `github.com/XXX/gitIntro` where `XXX` is their GitHub account name.
+- Open a new web page and open up a repo to fork (e.g. this one or a colleague who is following the same tutorial).
+This and other GitHub repos have the form `github.com/XXX/YYY` where `XXX` is the repo owner's GitHub account name and `YYY` is the name of the repo.
+This one is called [github.com/jwoLondon/gitIntro](https://github.com/jwoLondon/gitIntro)

-- _Fork_ a copy of their repo by clicking the 'fork' link.
-This will create a copy of their repo in your own 'remote' GitHub space.
+- _Fork_ a copy of the repo by clicking the 'fork' link.
+This will create a copy of the repo in your own 'remote' GitHub space.

 - Point your browser to this newly forked copy in your own GitHub space and click the green `Clone or download` button.
 Copy the URL provided, which will be something like _git<span>@github</span>.com:myAccountName/gitIntro.git_.

-### 4. Working with a local copy of a remote repo
+### 3. Working with a local copy of a remote repo

 - Open a command prompt/terminal/shell and `cd` to a place where you would like to store a local copy of the remote repo.